 The Morrison Formation is one of the best-known Mesozoic terrestrial ecosystems, with thousands of vertebrate, invertebrate, and plant specimens recovered over more than 150 years of paleontological exploration (Gee et al., in press; Tschopp et al., in press; Chure et al., 2006; Foster, 2007; Whitlock et al., 2018).
 It therefore provides a unique study case where we can address questions regarding ecosystem structure and functioning.
-This study case is particularly interesting because of its surprisingly high diversity of megaherbivores, with potentially more than 20 species of sauropod dinosaurs, living alongside smaller, but still large herbivorous ornithischians, as well as other, small-sized herbivores (Tschopp et al., in press, 2015; Whitlock et al., 2018).
+This study case is particularly interesting because of its surprisingly high diversity of megaherbivores, with potentially more than 20 species of sauropod dinosaurs, living alongside smaller, but still large herbivorous ornithischians, as well as other, small-sized herbivores (dinosaurs, but not only; Tschopp et al., in press, 2015; Whitlock et al., 2018).
 Studies concerning distribution of species through space and time of Morrison Formation deposition are both hampered and facilitated by the fact that specimens have been excavated or acquired by numerous institutions from around the world.
 This facilitates studies through easier access to specimens for researchers that are not in North America (one does not necessarily have to travel to the USA to study Morrison Formation sauropods, as there is often material housed in some institution close-by; Fig. 1).
-However, it also hampers study, because it is difficult to keep track of where which specimen is housed, and what institution may hold those specimens that would be paramount to study first-hand for a particular research question.
-First-hand study of material in collections is crucial for the understanding of morphological details, as well as in order to score specimens into phylogenetic matrices, because small features on the bones, broken edges, or bilaterally asymmetric characters can often not be detected or identified in figures (Tschopp et al., 2018), but may be useful for phylogenetic inference (Tschopp and Upchurch, 2019) or functional morphology studies.
+However, it also hampers study, because it is difficult to keep track of which specimen is housed where, and what institution may hold those specimens that would be paramount to study first-hand for a particular research question.
+First-hand study of material in collections is crucial for the understanding of morphological details, as well as the scoring of specimens into phylogenetic matrices, because small features on the bones, broken edges, or bilaterally asymmetric characters can often not be detected or identified in figures (Tschopp et al., 2018), but may be useful for phylogenetic inference (Tschopp and Upchurch, 2019) or functional morphology studies.
 Many institutions do have most of their collections searchable online, but rarely are there online resources that let you search multiple databases simultaneously.
-Although considerable efforts to facilitate and make uniform these searches are now underway in most institutions, we are still far from simple online searches for that particular specimen one needs for his or her research.
+Although considerable efforts to facilitate and standardize these searches are now underway in most institutions, we are still far from simple online searches for that particular specimen one needs for his or her research.
 The Morrison Formation sauropod consensus is an attempt to facilitate such a search.
 It has been compiled over the past 10 years.
 Given the continued exploration, preparation, and study of material from the Morrison Formation, this spreadsheet will never be complete – however, with the combined efforts of several sauropod specialists working on the Morrison Formation, this curated spreadsheet will be a useful tool for future research on these enigmatic and popular animals.
 We hope that it might also inspire other efforts to compile and publish similar spreadsheets for different taxa, geological units, and geographic regions.

 Methods

 The spreadsheet has evolved over the last 10 years to include a number of columns with data that proved useful for selecting specimens for particular analyses and planning collection visits.
-It is available through at the following link: https://docs.google.com/spreadsheets/d/1OazMLgm6rZe7SaNP3YexbqS9Vo-FsqFyFoJktcr2H8Q/edit?usp=sharing.
-The columns are taxonomic identification, specimen number, contents, references (with subcategories for who only mentioned it, and who provided description, figures, measurements, or 3D scans), information on ontogeny, locality, stratigraphy, current repository, and other potentially useful information.
+It is available at the following link: https://docs.google.com/spreadsheets/d/1OazMLgm6rZe7SaNP3YexbqS9Vo-FsqFyFoJktcr2H8Q/edit?usp=sharing.
+The spreadsheet is open for anyone to view, comment, download, print, and copy the entire document or parts of it.
+The columns are taxonomic identification, specimen number, contents, references (with subcategories for who only mentioned it, and who provided description, figures, measurements, or 3D scans), information on ontogeny, locality, stratigraphy, current repository, and any other potentially useful information.
 Below, we will explain in more detail what these columns contain and how they are organized.

 Taxonomy